montoyamoraga/open-drawing-machine/README.md

 This project is a low cost, do it yourself pen plotter.

+## Inspiration

+There are several projects of a pen plotter on the internet.
+This project is both a tutorial about how to buid one, and a survey about the landscape of drawing machines and pen plotters.

-## Dependencies
+## Software

-As of September 2020, we are using the following code:
+As of September 2020, we are using the following steps:

 * [https://github.com/arnabdasbwn/grbl-coreXY-servo](): grbl for servo motor.

+## Hardware

+The parts we designed are available for 3d printing.

 ## Bill of materials